AnKosteck/ansible-cluster/playbooks/README.md

 # The playbooks
-*Hexa* supplies some helpful playbooks to get startet.
-Here is more detailed information given.
+*Hexa* supplies some helpful playbooks to get startet, some details on them are given here.
 For each (important) role a playbook is given so that testing and setup can be faster.

 ## Playbooks for roles
 For ease of use every role has its own playbook, so that from the root of *Hexa* a role can be deployed via